October 2015 marked 10 years since we opened the doors of our children’s hospital on the site at St Thomas’.

 - In 2014-15 there were 400 children who took part in clinical trials to help develop new treatments

 - Around 24,000 visits are made to our children’s A&E department each year

 - Evelina London was the first children’s hospital to allow a parent to join their child in the ambulance.

 Now we are 10

-Our patient Kirsty shares what it's like being 10.
+Our patient, Kirsty, shared what it's like being 10.

 Supporting Evelina London

-Read all about our amazing supporters, patients and staff and what they have helped us to achieve over the last 10 years in our special edition 'We are 10' magazine.
+Read all about our amazing supporters, patients and staff and what they helped us to achieve in our special edition 'We are 10' magazine.